flatironinstitute/sciware/24_Types/main.md

 def prepend_to_list(value: T, values: List[T]) -> List[T]:
     return [value] + values
 ```

 - This now works for any type (as long as you can write logic that makes sense)

 ### Numpy

-- Defines more precise dtypes based on actual bit representation
+- Uses more precise types (`dtypes`) based on actual bit representation
   - Closer to types in C
   - `mypy` and the Python typing spec don't handle these cases
 - Some extensions (`nptyping`) let you type the actual `dtype` and